sandorex/cheatsheets/README.md

 </details>

 ## Bridge
-Bridge pattern basically allows combinations of implementions
+Bridge pattern basically allows combinations of implementations

 > **NOTE** the UML diagram is really confusing but you should see it anyways